individual-brain-charting/public_analysis_code/ibc_data/README.md

 	* column named as *description* - description of the contrast
 	* column named as *tags* - list of cognitive components describing functional activity of the contrast

-* __conditions.tsv__ contains the list of contrasts formed by the elementary conditions *vs.* baseline.
+* __conditions.tsv__ contains the list of all independent (or elementary) contrasts.
+They are formed by the elementary conditions *vs.* baseline.
 It is organized as follows:

 	* column named as *task* - id of the task
 	* column named as *contrast* - id of the contrast referring to the elementary condition